dphummel/dphummel.github.io/_posts/2024-09-06-CognitiveBias.md

 ### My Experience with the Rashomon AI Prompt

-I tested this prompt with a siutation from last week: A tree branch in my yard fell during a severe storm.
+I tested the *Rashomon AI* prompt with a siutation from last week: A tree branch in my yard fell during a severe storm.
 I initially assumed the storm caused the branch to fall, but I recognized this could be a bias based on past experiences.

 When I entered the scenario into ChatGPT, it gave me an [initial perspective](../css/RashomonExample3.md) that the storm was the cause but also suggested that I might be overlooking the tree's condition.
 The alternative naratives included: